1. How is the membership of ICCOREIS determined?

 5. What should the SRE teacher do if a parent contacts them with concerns over SRE?

 Seek advice from their Church SRE Coordinator or authorising agent.
+Their provider website will have a complaints process specified.

 6. Can SRE teachers participate in professional teacher days at the school?